 The annual Festival of Lessons and Carols takes place each December, both at SPS and in Boston, and choral evensong is offered on the first Sunday of the month during the academic year.
 Many services and concerts are open to the public, and the choir’s rehearsals are geared toward preparation for this rich musical material.

 The Chapel Choir

 The primary responsibility of the Chapel Choir is to provide music for services in the School’s historic Chapels.
-Rehearsals take place most days, whether early morning, at lunchtime or during the evening, and each week there are various events for which there is special music to prepare.
-These can range from Community Worship on Sunday morning, convocations, evensongs, compline services, concerts, and collaborations with other choirs either on or off campus.
+Rehearsals take place two or three times each week, and there are regular events for which there is special music to prepare.
+These can range from choral evensong, convocations, school evensongs, compline services, concerts, and collaborations with other choirs either on or off campus.
 The Chapel Choir members work regularly with vocal coaches and section leaders, and are encouraged to take voice lessons.